North Korea says no plans to meet US officials at Olympics; Washington seeks more sanctions

 The ceremony will also be attended by a senior delegation of North Korean officials, including the younger sister of leader Kim Jong Un and the North's nominal head of state, Kim Yong Nam.

+The sister, Kim Yo Jong, and other members of her entourage will travel by private jet to Seoul's Incheon International Airport on Friday afternoon, North Korea informed the South on Thursday.

+However the prospect of talks, which Pence downplayed but left open, appeared slim.

-"We have never begged for dialogue with the United States and it will be the same going forward," KCNA reported on Thursday, citing Cho Yong Sam, director-general of the North American department of North Korea's foreign ministry.
+"We have never begged for dialogue with the U.S. nor in the future, too," the North's KCNA news agency reported on Thursday, citing Jo Yong Sam, director-general of the North American department of North Korea's foreign ministry.

-"To be clear, we have no intention of meeting with the U.S. during our visit to South Korea", and no plans to use the Winter Olympics as a political vehicle, Cho said.
+"Explicitly speaking, we have no intention to meet with the U.S. side during the stay in South Korea ...
+Our delegation's visit to South Korea is only to take part in the Olympics and hail its successful holding," Jo said.

 South Korea wants to use the event to re-engage with North Korea and open the way for talks to resolve one of the world's most dangerous crises, in which U.S. President Donald Trump and Pyongyang have swapped nuclear threats.

-Speaking after meeting Japanese Prime Minister Shinzo Abe in Tokyo on his way to South Korea, Pence said Washington would soon unveil "the toughest and most aggressive round of economic sanctions on North Korea ever".
+Pence had said after meeting Japanese Prime Minister Shinzo Abe in Tokyo on Wednesday that Washington would soon unveil "the toughest and most aggressive round of economic sanctions on North Korea ever".

-U.S. Treasury Secretary Steven Mnuchin said the sanctions would be unveiled "in the coming weeks" and urged all countries to fully implement existing U.N. sanctions and to back the U.S. pressure campaign by expelling North Korean "financial facilitators and trade reps".
+He said before departing for Seoul the United States wanted to peacefully dismantle North Korea's nuclear programme but warned Pyongyang not to underestimate U.S. military strength or resolve.

+In Beijing, Chinese foreign minister Wang Yi told reporters that China saw the Olympics as a first step towards "everyday, uninterrupted" dialogue.

 MILITARY PARADE

-North Korea is set to mark the founding anniversary of its army with a large military parade in Pyongyang on Thursday, having last month changed the date of the celebration to the eve of the Olympics.
+North Korea marked the founding anniversary of its army with a large military parade in Pyongyang on Thursday, a government official told Reuters, having last month changed the date of the celebration to the eve of the Olympics.
+The official asked not to be identified because of the sensitivity of the issue.

+Domestic media reports said the parade was smaller than those of previous years.

 Pence will meet South Korean President Moon Jae-in in Seoul later on Thursday.
 On Friday, before he attends the Olympic opening ceremony, he will visit a memorial for 46 South Korean sailors killed in 2010 in the sinking of a warship that Seoul blamed on a North Korean torpedo attack.